 The Norwegian National Contact Point can provide information on the rules applicable to healthcare in Norway.
-It can also help you to find your way around in the Norwegian health service.
-As a patient from another EEA country, you can opt to use a public-sector or private-sector healthcare provider.
+It can also help patients to find their way around in the Norwegian health service.
+A patient from another EEA country can opt to use a public-sector or private-sector healthcare provider.

 Treatment within the Norwegian public health service

 For a number of types of treatments in Norway, the waiting lists are long.
-You will have to join the same queue for healthcare like anyone else in Norway.
+EEA citizens will have to join the same queue for healthcare like anyone else in Norway.

 In the case of high demand for treatment, there is a risk that a given hospital is unable to accept citizens other than those who reside within the hospital's catchment region.
-You will then have to find an alternative hospital with capacity.
+EEA citizens will then have to find an alternative hospital with capacity.

 In Norway, the health system requires everyone to have a referral from a medical professional in order to consult and be attended by the specialist health service.
-This will also apply to you, as a resident of another EEA country.
+This will also apply to residents of another EEA country.

-The rules applied by your own national insurer determine the terms and conditions applicable to reimbursement.
+The rules applied by the EEA citizen's own national insurer, determine the terms and conditions applicable to reimbursement.

 Authorisation and specialisation

-If you require proof that your treatment provider is an authorised/licensed practitioner, or proof of his/her specialism, you can either ask to have this documented by the treatment provider, or request their Health Personnel Registration (HPR) number or date of birth.
-Using their HPR no./date of birth you will be able to download a copy of their professional credentials from the website of the Norwegian Registration Authority for Health Personnel (SAK).
+If there is a requirement of proof that the treatment provider is an authorised/licensed practitioner, or proof of his/her specialism, one can either ask to have this documented by the treatment provider, or request their Health Personnel Registration (HPR) number or date of birth.
+Using their HPR no./date of birth one will be able to download a copy of their professional credentials from the website of the Norwegian Registration Authority for Health Personnel (SAK).

 Patient injury compensation

 All forms of medical treatment entail a risk.
-Should anything go wrong during your treatment, you can file a claim for compensation with the Norwegian System of Patient Injury Compensation (NPE).
+Should anything go wrong during the treatment, the patient can file a claim for compensation with the Norwegian System of Patient Injury Compensation (NPE).

 The Norwegian Health and Social Services Ombudsman

-The Norwegian Health and Social Services Ombudsman can provide advice and guidance on your rights as a patient.
-Contact the Ombudsman representing the Norwegian county in which you will be receiving treatment.
+The Norwegian Health and Social Services Ombudsman can provide advice and guidance on rights as a patient.
+The patient can contact the Ombudsman representing the Norwegian county in which she/he will be receiving treatment.

 The European Health Insurance Card

-In the event of a medical emergency while you are holidaying in Norway, you are well-advised to carry a European Health Insurance Card (EHIC).
-This is proof that you have the right to receive necessary healthcare from a healthcare provider under the Norwegian public health service.
-Click this link to learn more about your healthcare rights in Norway as a tourist from an EEA country or Switzerland.
+In the event of a medical emergency while an EEA-citizen are holidaying in Norway, they are well-advised to carry a European Health Insurance Card (EHIC).
+This is proof that they have the right to receive necessary healthcare from a healthcare provider under the Norwegian public health service.
+Learn more about healthcare rights in Norway for tourists from an EEA country or Switzerland.